COVID-19 RESOURCES FOR SMALL BUSINESSES

 Applications and instructions can be downloaded here: https://laramiewy-my.sharepoint.com/:f:/g/personal/questions_laramie_org/Ev-73Gzvc7VOtdcQsi9UN3MBP1leQ4vTc7zxpLptuh0lAg?e=GimsJE

 Only complete applications will be accepted.
 All other grants and loan requests will be reviewed and awarded on first come, first served basis.
-Refer to the chart below for funding thresholds and terms.

 The Wyoming Legislature passed a bill on May 16 that created three grant programs to distribute $325 million of Wyoming’s $1.25 billion allocation from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act to Wyoming small–business owners who have experienced hardship related to the coronavirus pandemic.